 All AFS Licence holders that deal with retail clients and all Australian Credit Licensees are required to have adequate dispute resolution procedures in place to handle customer complaints.
 The Licensee should have an IDR system (this means a process for handling complaints that come direct to your business) and be a member of AFCA to effectively deal with consumer complaints.
 Where a complaint is brought against the Licensee, final IDR responses to clients should be issued within forty-five (45) days of first receiving the complaint.

 Should membership with the EDR scheme cease, the Licensee is in breach of one of its licence obligations.
 ASIC will also need to be advised should EDR membership details change.
 ASIC is required to be notified within three (3) business days of EDR membership cessation or change of details.

 New complaints handling requirements come into effect on 5 October 2021.
 These changes will apply to both AFS Licence holders dealing with retail clients and Australian Credit Licensees.
-For more information on how to prepare for the new changes please read our article ASIC Releases further guidance on complaints handling or contact us.
+For more information on how to prepare for the new changes please read our article.

 - RG 165 Licensing: internal and external dispute resolution

 - ASIC Releases Further Guidance on complaints handling

 - ACL Holder facing court action following failure to comply with AFCA ruling

 - AFCA changes regarding conduct of AFSL and ACL representatives